 Keshia A.N.
 Akkermans MA

 Keshia A.N.
 Akkermans is an alumna of the Faculty of Archaeology, Leiden University, where she specialized in the archaeology of the ancient Near East.
-She currently works for the Dutch National Museum of Antiquities.
-Her research includes studies on the rock art and the desert tombs of the Jebel Qurma region in north-east Jordan, and funerary practices of the Middle Assyrian period.
+She has worked for the Dutch National Museum of Antiquities (RMO), and is currently doing her doctoral research at the University of Liverpool.
+Her research includes studies on the rock art and the desert tombs of the Jebel Qurma region in north-east Jordan, funerary practices of the Middle Assyrian period, and ground stone tools in Pre-Pottery Neolithic Anatolia.
 Keshia has been involved in fieldwork in the Netherlands, Nicaragua, Oman, Cyprus, Jordan, and Turkey.

 Books by Keshia A.N.
 Akkermans